Qalansawe: 21st century

 In 2000 Qalansawe was declared a city.

 In January 2017, the Israeli government demolished 11 buildings built by 4 families, on the grounds that they were built without permits.
 The families claimed they were given two days notice, which was insufficient for a legal response.
 The mayor of Qalansawe, announcing his resignation, said that he had fought for years to widen the town's urban building plan without success, which is why the residents built on agricultural land.
 Thousands of people rallied in support of the village and a one-day strike was called.

 Demographics

 In 2001, the ethnic makeup of the city was virtually all Arab Muslims without significant Jewish population.
 There were 7,700 males and 7,300 females.
 53.2% of the residents were 19 years of age or younger, 17.1% were between 20 and 29, 17.9% between 30 and 44, 8.0% from 45 to 59, 1.6% from 60 to 64, and 2.2% 65 years of age or older.
 The population growth rate in 2001 was 3.5%.

+Voting Patterns

+In the 2022 election, 97 percent of voters in Qalansawe voted for the Arab parties, while 2 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 43 percent voted for the Hadash–Ta'al list, while 33 percent voted for Balad and 24 percent voted for Ra'am.